 The goal of the communications committee is to promote the work of the 45th District Democrats and increase engagement through a cohesive and unifying messaging strategy across all its platforms.
 They do this via email, the website, Facebook, Twitter, and Instagram, as well as a printed endorsement guide that is mailed to voters leading up to elections.
 We need the following volunteers:

-Twitter moderator – Help run the 45th’s Twitter.
-Tweet, retweet, and engage with relevant local breaking news and the activity of our elected officials.
+Social Media Moderator(s) – Help run the 45th’s Twitter, Facebook and Instagram outlets.
+If you are (or want to be) engaged with 45th LD political breaking news and the activity of our elected officials, this is the position you have been looking for!
 Work alongside our communications team.
 Flexible schedule. https://twitter.com/45thDemocrats

 Endorsement Guide Designer – Create the printed version of the Endorsement Guide that gets mailed to thousands of voters leading up to elections.
 Here’s our last Endorsement Guide both the digital, and print version at the bottom of the page.
 Some graphic design experience is required for this role.
 Time commitment is several hours a week, for a few weeks leading up to print deadlines.

 Events and Hospitality Committee